-8.4 Platform Specific Build Instructions
+7.3 Platform Specific Build Instructions

 - Generic UNIX

 - ESP32

 - STM32

-- RP2 (including Pico boards)
+- Raspberry Pi Pico (rp2040)

 - WASM (NodeJS or web)

-8.5 Building for Generic UNIX
+7.4 Building for Generic UNIX

-The following instructions apply to unix-like environments, including Linux, FreeBSD, DragonFly and
+The following instructions apply to unix-like environments, including Linux, FreeBSD, and MacOS.

-MacOS.

 Hint The Generic UNIX is useful for running and testing simple AtomVM programs.
 Not all of the AtomVM APIs, specifically, APIs that are dependent on various device integration, are supported on this platform.